panaverse/panaverse.github.io/README.md

 Please note that all faculty members will be paid as per industry standards.

-## Program Duration and Fee
+### Program Duration and Fee

-The program will consist of three semesters.
+The program will consist of four semesters.
 The fee will be Rs.
 10,000 per semester.
 The students will have an option to pay an one time fee of Rs.
-20,000 for the entire program covering all three semesters i.e. instead of paying Rs.
-30,000 for the program they will pay Rs.
-20,000 and get a discount of Rs.
-10,000.
+25,000 for the entire program covering all four semesters i.e. instead of paying Rs.
+40,000 for the program they will pay Rs.
+25,000 and get a discount of Rs.
+15,000.

 Per Semester: Rs.
 10,000

 One Time: Rs.
-20,000 (Covers 3 Semesters)
+25,000 (Covers 4 Semesters)

-## Student Waiting List Application Form
+### Student Waiting List Application Form

 If you want to be added to the Student waiting list.